yolo-sh/agent/README.md

 # Agent / Host

-This repository contains the source code of the Yolo Agent.
+This repository contains the source code of the agent.

-The Yolo Agent is installed in the instance running your environment during its creation (most of the time via `cloud-init` but it may vary depending on the cloud provider used).
+The agent is installed in the instance running your environment during its creation (most of the time via `cloud-init` but it may vary depending on the cloud provider used).

-The main role of the Yolo Agent is to enable communication between your environments, the [CLI](https://github.com/yolo-sh/cli) and your code editor.
+The main role of this agent is to enable communication between your environments, the [CLI](https://github.com/yolo-sh/cli) and your code editor.

 It is composed of two components: